How To Make Homemade Pumpkin Spice Mix

 Pinterest Hidden Image

-• Cinnamon – A warming spice with a unique aroma.
+• Ground cinnamon – A warming spice with a unique aroma.
 It has a sweet and woody flavour with a little touch of citrus.
 It’s great for both sweet and savoury meals.

 • Ginger – While ground ginger is milder than fresh, it is still incredibly pungent.
 It’s also a touch spicy and sweet.

 • Clove – A strongly aromatic herb with a touch of sweet and spice though it’s also quite bitter.
-I find clove can be one of those spices people can strongly dislike.
-I’m not one of them – unless I bite into a whole clove left in a meal.
 A little of this will go a long way.

 How To Make This Homemade Pumpkin Spice